The Case of the Mysterious Citations: METHODOLOGY

 These structured references provide an opportunity to examine the prevalence of a specific pattern of LLM misuse: generating related bibliography entries without actually consulting the related work in question.
 It is difficult to defend this use of LLMs as being part of a valid scholarly process, separate from other potential uses of LLMs.

-To validate references within a published paper, its PDF file was passed through a software tool that produced a summary report (\ding{202}-\ding{206} in Figure).
-The results of the final report were manually verified by the authors.
+Published papers often have 30 to over 100 citations, creating large barriers to manually verifying their correctness.
+To validate references within a published paper, the PDF file can be passed through a software tool~\cite{bibcheck}, which produces a summary report (\ding{202}-\ding{206} in Figure).
+The report flags all citations for which a perfect match is not found in online metadata.
+All flagged citations must be manually checked.

+On average, the software tool reduces the number of citations that must be manually checked to around 5 to 10.
+There are many reasons non-mysterious citations may need manually checked, including citations to prior versions of ArXiv pre-prints as well as USENIX publications, which are not consistently stored within the searched metadata.
+Note, this pipeline was created to ensure the correctness of citations within a single publication, such as by an author, reviewer, or reader.
+No AI is used within the pipeline to avoid false negatives while also providing a tool for reviewers, who are often forbidden from using generative AI.
+There is a significant amount of manual overhead required to validate entire proceedings with this pipeline.
 Figure~\ref{fig:pipeline} summarizes this process.